Learning to Inspire

 |

 This OCR GCSE Computer Science course is made up of two examined units: Computer Systems (Comp 01) and Computational thinking, algorithms and programming (Comp 02).
 Both exams are worth 50% each and both exams are 1 hour 30 minutes each.
 These are single tier papers that include a mixture of short and long answer questions, some of which will require students to write program code.
-Students also complete a 20 hour programming project which must be covered as part of their skills developed for the second exam.
+Students are to be given the opportunity to undertake a programming task(s) during their course of study which allows them to develop their skills to design, write, test and refine programs using a high-level programming language.
+Students will be assessed on these skills during the written examinations, in particular component 02.

 Computer Systems (Comp 01) Topics: